Abellmesfin/alx-system_engineering-devops/0x03-shell_variables_expansions/readme.md

-Task2 of 0x03 shell project
+Task 3 of my shell project